 We recently invested in a new sprayer, on the target sprayer.
 This sprayer ensures minimal use of pesticides by only spraying on the target crop.
-We also use canopy management method which ensures Optimal light interception and optimal air movement, results prevent diseases.
+We also use the canopy management method which ensures optimal light interception and optimal air movement; results prevent diseases.

 At High Pass we understand a farm as an ecosystem, we let birds fly and insects be, as part of our flora which in turn act as natural pest eliminators.
 Wild animals are not unusual happenings in our vineyards either!